LanpWeb/cryptofolio-web/README.md

 An open-source project for monitoring crypto coins and your portfolio

-Create `.env` file in the root of the project and create such values:
+Create `.env` file in the root of the project and fill such values:

 ```
 ACCESS_TOKEN_SECRET=